Eva & Franco Mattes

 Eva & Franco Mattes, Bonsai Kitten

-The piece takes inspiration from a controversial hoax website that provided instructions on how to raise a kitten in a jar, molding its bones to fit the shape of the container.
-The cat would theoretically grow slowly into form, much like the pruning and shaping of a bonsai plant.
+The work draws inspiration from a controversial hoax website that provided instructions on how to raise a kitten in a jar by shaping its bones to fit the shape of the container.
+The cat would theoretically slowly grow into shape, much like pruning and shaping a bonsai tree.

-Soon after the creation of the original Bonsai Kitten website in 2000, animal rights activists raised concern.
-The protests and calls for censorship eventually caused so much uproar that even the FBI launched an investigation into the website.
+When the Bonsai Kitten website first appeared in 2000, it sparked widespread outrage, particularly from animal rights activists who believed the claims to be real.
+The protests and demands for censorship grew so intense that the FBI launched an investigation into the website.

 Eva & Franco Mattes, Bonsai Kitten